Polenta with Mushroom Cream and Bacon

 garlic and oil

-• Add the cubed bacon, and let it brown for 1 minute, then add the porcini mushrooms, cook on high heat for 5 minutes, then salt, lower the heat, and continue cooking for another 5 minutes.
+• Add the bacon cubes, and brown them for 1 minute then add the porcini mushrooms and cook them over high heat for 5 minutes, then salt, lower the heat and continue cooking for another 5 minutes.

 bacon

-• Add the cornstarch diluted in a small cup of water, the ricotta or cream.
+• Add the cornstarch diluted in a cup of water, the ricotta or cream.

 Click here to see how I make ricotta

-Put it on the heat and stir until you get a thick and creamy sauce.
+Put on the stove and stir until you get a thick and creamy sauce.

 Homemade Ricotta by RitaAmordicucina

-• Once the mushrooms are cooked, turn off the heat, add the chopped parsley and stir.
+• When the cooking of the mushrooms is finished, turn off the heat, add the chopped parsley and stir.

 parsley

-• Serve with the mushroom and bacon sauce on a wooden cutting board.
+• Serve with the mushroom and bacon sauce on a wooden board.

-Here’s the Polenta with Mushroom Cream and Bacon ready
+Here is the Polenta with mushroom cream and bacon ready

-I find them very good and ideal for this sauce.
+I find them very good and they are ideal for this sauce.

-Polenta with mushroom cream and bacon can be stored separately from the sauce, for up to 3 days in the fridge.
-Then, slice it and fry or heat in the oven, adding the sauce on top.
+Polenta with mushroom cream and bacon, You can store it separated from the sauce, for up to 3 days in the fridge, then you need to slice it and fry or heat it in the oven, adding the sauce on top.

 Author image